-(b) Hours of Work for Staff
+(b) Hours of Work for Adult Education Centre

-The Adult Education Center is normally open Monday to Friday, 8:30 a.m. to 4:30 p.m.
-Staff in the Adult Education Center are required to work an annual work year which commences in the last week of August and ends in the last week of June.
-Within the annual work year, teaching staff normally work a regular workweek from Monday to Friday, 8:30 a.m. to 3:30 p.m. with a one (1) hour lunch break.
-Within the annual work year, the non- instructional staff works a regular workweek from Monday to Friday, 8:30 a.m. to 4:30 p.m.
+Staff in the Adult Education Center are required to work an annual work year, which commences in the last week of August and ends in the last week of June.
+Within the annual work year, the non-instructional staff works a regular workweek from Monday to Friday, 8:30 a.m. to 4:30 p.m.